What is Turnaround Investing?

 The cause of the business issues can be from many causes.
 Including too much debt, industry struggles, or a miss guided strategy pivot.

-This is not a start up, that is still trying to get to stability.
-But instead a company that has already proven they can be successful.
+This is not a startup, that is still trying to get to stability.
+But instead, a company that has already proven they can be successful.
 They once had stability and good financials, and something has gone wrong.

 While investing in a turnaround can be a fantastic money maker, it is also very high risk.
 There are many things that must go right and managing that is difficult.
 Very few turn arounds are successful.